-The characteristic impedance (Zo) of a microstrip transmission line can be calculated using the active calculator or the formulas at the bottom of the page.
+The characteristic impedance (Zo) of a microstrip transmission line can be calculated using the active calculator or the equations at the bottom of the page.

 Where εr is the Relative Dielectric Constant